 Doing it yourself

 If you are determined to do the job yourself, proceed with caution and be ready for mess.
 It can also be difficult to work out if your walls are load-bearing and where hidden pipes and wires are.
-You can get help online from DIY doctor or bricks and brass.
+If you’re unsure at all, seek help from a professional.

 Wear a dust mask and goggles, protective footwear and sensible clothes.